romanyakovlev/drf_test/README.md

 # Requirements

-- Flask
+- Django
-- SQLAlchemy
+- DRF
-- Flask-Admin
+-

 # How to use guide